cksystemsteaching/selfie/book.md

 85 + (99 - 7 + 1) - 100 = 85 + (92 + 1) - 100 = 85 + 93 - 100 = 178 - 100 = 78
 ```

-We are now ready to do the exact same thing with binary numbers and their ones and twos complement:
+Who would have thought that subtraction is so easy to do?
+Now, we are even ready to do the exact same thing with binary numbers and their *twos* and *ones complement*.
+In binary, `85 - 7` is:

 ```
  1010101 = 85
 -    111 =  7
 ```

-We choose to support seven bits, that is, the twos complement is inserted into the calculation as follows:
+Let us say we support seven bits.
+Just like the above calculation in decimal, we proceed by inserting the twos rather than the tens complement into the calculation as follows:

 ```
   1010101 = 85